DG-InClass/CPSC-1520-E01-Sep-2025/Agenda.md

 - **Today** *and [**bonus class**](#nov-10)
   - 🕖 Part A)
     - 💡 Preview an example of *Assignment 2*
+      - (🙈 Preview in Dan's "eyes only" location 💻)
       - Read the following:
         - [Starting Your Lab](https://dgilleland.github.io/CPSC-1520/guides/lab-acceptance/) about cloning onto your computer
         - [Submitting Your Lab](https://dgilleland.github.io/CPSC-1520/guides/lab-submission/) about **continuous submission**